New Zealand boosts winter sports funding after Beijing success

-The New Zealand government will pour NZ$20 million ($12 million) into winter sports funding for the 2026 Olympics and Paralympics in Milan after its most successful Games at Beijing.
+The New Zealand government will pour NZ$20 million (US$12 million) into winter sports funding for the 2026 Olympics and Paralympics in Milan after its most successful Games at Beijing.

 The investment includes an additional NZ$1.6 million per annum over the four-year Olympic cycle for governing body Snow Sports New Zealand, a hike of more than 60 per cent on funding levels for Beijing.